graphene-blockchain/how.bitshares.works/docs/gph_holders/dex_trading.rst

 .. contents:: Table of Contents
    :local:

 Pairs
 -------------------------

-In BitShares, almost any asset can be traded with all other assets.
+In Graphene, almost any asset can be traded with all other assets.
 Once we have picked two assets, we usually refer to a *market pair*.
 For instance, we can trade USD against EUR in the USD:EUR pair.

 For sake of consistency, we will use the generalized terms *base* and *quote* such that pairs are represented as::